canva-public/rocketbot/docs/guides/install-and-configure.md

 #### Where to fetch the config data from

-1. use the data from AWS SecretsManager under the given ket if the `SECRETSMANAGER_CONFIG_KEY` env var is populated with a value
+1. use the data from AWS SecretsManager under the given ket if the `SECRETSMANAGER_CONFIG_KEY` env var is populated with a value; no fallback to environment variables except for `GITHUB_WEBHOOK_SECRET` if available
-2. if not try to use env vars
+2. Environment variables
-3. fail if neither a secretsmanager key or a complete set of env vars is given
+3. Dail if neither a secretsmanager key or a complete set of environment variables is given

 #### How the config data is read

-1. use a github app if `GITHUB_APP_APP_ID` is in the configuration object
+1. Use a github app if `GITHUB_APP_APP_ID` is in the configuration object
-2. fall back to use `GITHUB_TOKEN` token if not
+2. Fall back to use `GITHUB_TOKEN` personal access token if not (not recommended)
-3. fail if neither a full set of app credentials or a github token is given
+3. Fail if neither a full set of app credentials or `GITHUB_TOKEN` is given